IT’S THE CAMP

 “Provides her with an ongoing sense of self-reliance and the ability to reach out to make new friends.
 The creative activities also help to spark creative thinking.
 Lots of great things :)” – Nancy

 At Camp Lakewood, kids love the extensive list of activities we offer, which create opportunities to challenge, inspire, create and enjoy.
 From Arts & Crafts to horseback riding, zip lines to swimming, Camp Lakewood’s activities are second to none and everything campers love.
-Below is a list of some of activities that your child may participate in while they stay with us at camp.

 Campers are given time for four clinics per day which the campers choose at the beginning of their session.
 The list below is an example of usual clinics offered throughout the summer (and dependent upon age and ability).
 Clinics may change from session to session depending upon popularity.
 Please note that water and boating clinics are subject to campers swimming ability, which will be tested on the day of arrival.

 Ages 8-10: archery, arts & crafts, basketball, canoeing, cricket, drama, drawing, fishing, flag football, floor hockey, friendship bracelets, frisbee, GaGa, nature, outdoor living skills, poms, singing, snorkeling, spleunking/caving, soccer, swimming, tennis, volleyball, yoga

 Ages 11-12: All activities listed in the 8-10 age group PLUS: animation, climbing, facepainting, kayaking, riflery, rugby

 Ages 13 And Up: All activities listed in the 8-10 and 11-12 age groups PLUS: digital journalism, windsurfing